 The Birth of Venus

-A moment of emergence held between turbulence and stillness.
+A moment of emergence between turbulence and stillness.

-This work reflects beauty not as ornament, but as a force born of transformation.
+Beauty not as ornament, but as a force.

 Available Editions